smart-on-fhir/smart-on-fhir.github.io/tutorials/testing/index.md

 ```

 ### Launch and test your app
-The recommended way to launch and test your app is to use http://launch.smarthealthit.org/.
+The recommended way to launch and test your app is to use [SMART Launcher](https://launch.smarthealthit.org/).
 Most apps are designed as
 EHR apps so you can just use the default options, paste your launch url in the `App Launch URL` field and click "Launch App!".

 If you are working on standalone launch-able app, select the "Provider Standalone Launch" or the "Patient Standalone Launch"